jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Fungus Leshy.md

 RacialMods: +4 Stealth and Survival in swamps and underground
 Languages: Druidic, Sylvan; plantspeech (fungi)
 SQ: change shape (Small fungus; tree shape), verdant burst
+SpecialAbilities:
+  Puffball (Ex): >
-SpecialAbilities: Puffball (Ex) A fungus leshy can spit a puffball as a standard action.
+    A fungus leshy can spit a puffball as a standard action.
 If it hits, this attack deals 1 point of damage (this damage is not modified by Strength) and affects the target struck (but not adjacent targets) with the fungus leshy's spores.
 The puffball has a range increment of 20 feet.
+  Spores (Ex): >
-Spores (Ex) A fungus leshy is riddled with molds and spores.
+    A fungus leshy is riddled with molds and spores.
 Anytime a fungus leshy takes damage, a cloud of spores bursts from its body, forcing all adjacent creatures to make a DC 14 Fortitude save or have their vision reduced to 10 feet for 1 minute.
 Spending a full-round action to wash one's eyes with water ends this effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: